pmean/build-website/text/00/kaplan.md

 2.  **Statistical Methods for the Analysis of Biomedical Data.** Woolson RF.
 New York NY: John Wiley & Sons, Inc. (1987).
 ISBN:
     0-471-80615-3.

+You can find an [earlier version](http://www.pmean.com/00/kaplan.html) of this page on my [original website](http://www.pmean.com/original_site.html).